gchq/stroom-docs/content/en/docs/install-guide/stroom-6-architecture.md

+---
-# Stroom 6 Architecture & Deployment
+title: "Stroom 6 Architecture & Depployment"
+linkTitle: "Stroom 6 Architecture"
+#weight:
+date: 2021-08-20
+tags:
+  - architecture
+description: >

+---

 The diagram below shows the logical architecture of Stroom v6.
 It is not concerned with how/where the various services are deployed.